There was no question about whether I’d go.

 Despite looking a bit like a mosque, the Taj Mahal isn’t a religious structure.

 It’s a mausoleum, built in the 1600s by the Mughal emperor Shah Jahan to house the tomb of his favourite wife, Mumtaz Mahal.
-It took 20 years to build, with more than 20,000 workers, and 1,000 elephants, coming together to build the complex.
+It took 20 years to complete, with more than 20,000 workers, and 1,000 elephants, coming together to build the complex.

 You can head inside the mausoleum to see the tomb of Mumtaz Mahal, as well as Shah Jahan, as he was later buried there, too.

 First, though, you’ll need to put on your shoe covers.
 The marble floors have begun to wear down after many millions of footsteps have been taken across these floors, so you’ll need to shield your shoes in order to protect the ground from further deterioration.